andrew-brainerd/llama-ui/README.md

-# SAMI Intro to UI at LLamasoft
+# Intro to UI at LLamasoft

 [React Basics](./REACT.md)